7 Reasons Cash Flow Conversations Matter To Your Financial Advising Clients

-This means that now, more than ever, advisors should be talking about cash flow to help empower clients to actively participate in their financial decision-making process.
+This means that now, more than ever, advisors should talk about cash flow to empower clients to participate in their financial decision-making process actively.

 Here at Consolidated Planning, part of our planning philosophy is rooted in cash flow.
 It all started when four advisors developed and shared a philosophy about planning that put the client first, challenged conventional wisdom, and contrasted with the transactional nature of the industry.

 And talking about cash flow is far from transactional.
-In this article we’ll share seven reasons you should talk to your clients about their cash flow, why a holistic approach to planning matters, and how you can work to fill the gaps in your clients financial picture, all to build longevity in your practice.
+In what follows, we’ll share seven reasons you should talk to your clients about their cash flow, why a holistic approach to planning matters, and how you can work to fill the gaps in your clients’ financial picture, all to build longevity in your practice.

 Why You Should Talk To Your Clients About Cash Flow